Rich Zipperer

-Rich Zipperer (born April 16, 1974) is a former Republican member of the Wisconsin Senate, representing the 33rd District from 2011 through 2012.
-He previously served in the Wisconsin Assembly, representing the 98th district from 2007 through 2011.
+Richard Albert Zipperer (born April 16, 1974) is an American lawyer and Republican politician from Waukesha County, Wisconsin.
+He served two years in the Wisconsin Senate (2011-2012) and four years in the state Assembly (2007-2011).
+He resigned his Senate seat to join the gubernatorial staff of Wisconsin governor Scott Walker, serving three years as deputy chief of staff and then another three years as chief of staff.
+In 2018, Walker appointed Zipperer to the Public Service Commission of Wisconsin, where he served for a year.
+Since 2019, he has been employed as district chief of staff for U.S. representative Bryan Steil.

 Early life, education and career

 Born in Green Bay, Wisconsin, Zipperer attended both parochial and public schools growing up, graduating from Reedsville Public High School.
 He graduated magna cum laude from St. Norbert College in De Pere, earned a master's degree from The George Washington University, and earned a law degree from Georgetown University Law Center.
 He worked for U.S. Congressman Jim Sensenbrenner as his district director and deputy chief of staff.

 Wisconsin Legislature

 Zipperer was first elected to the Wisconsin State Assembly in 2006.

 On November 2, 2010, Zipperer was elected to the Wisconsin State Senate.
 In August, 2012, Zipperer resigned from the Senate to take a post as deputy chief of staff in the administration of Gov. Scott Walker.